La Santa Cecilia

 The band is also highly synced, with songs appearing in popular TV shows like Weeds, Entourage, and The Bridge.

 Marisoul was also featured as a guest performer on Pepe Aguilar’s MTV Unplugged, which turned out to be the first Unplugged by a Ranchero artist.
 Pepe Aguilar later invited La Santa Cecilia on stage at the National Auditorium in Mexico.

 In 2015, the band started dropping hints about a new album.
-During the summer, they released “I Won’t Cry For You,” produced by multi Grammy-winning Sebastian Krys.
-The song plays with jazzy nuances, while juxtaposing it with traditional sounding accordion riffs and a tasteful pop melody.
+During the summer, they released “I Won’t Cry for You,” produced by multi Grammy-winning Sebastian Krys.
+The song plays with jazzy nuances, while juxtaposing that with traditional sounding accordion riffs and a tasteful pop melody.

 “Calaverita” was released that fall.
 The song is a tribute to the great Latin American tradition of Day of the Dead – in celebration of those we’ve lost.

-More recently in January of 2016, the band played Jeff Buck’s Todos Santos Festival in Baja California, only to be joined on stage by none other than Led Zeppelin’s own John Paul Jones on electric mandolin for a special rendition of “La Morena.”
+More recently, in January 2016, the band played Jeff Buck’s Todos Santos Festival in Baja California, joined on stage by none other than Led Zeppelin’s own John Paul Jones on electric mandolin for a special rendition of “La Morena.”

-Buenaventura, the forthcoming album from La Santa Cecilia, was released February 26, 2016.
-They celebrate by playing the Appel Room at Lincoln Center in New York City, and a homecoming show at Walt Disney Concert Hall alongside Buika.
+Buenaventura was released February 26, 2016.
+They celebrated by playing the Appel Room at Lincoln Center in New York City and a homecoming show at Walt Disney Concert Hall alongside Buika.